07/02/23

 Videos are the perfect tool to convey information in an engaging way, and people actually opt for videos to learn new skills!
 Let’s face it: no one wants to read a wall of plain text (on top of their daily duties!) when watching a 5-minute video could teach them the same topic.

-So today at Yum Yum Videos, I’ll give you a rundown on how to create great training videos for your employees so you can take advantage of this trend and make effective pieces for your team.
+So, today, our explainer video company has prepared a rundown on how to create great training videos for your employees so you can take advantage of this trend and make effective pieces for your team.

 Let’s jump right in!